 - Baby Sunscreen: Baby skins are sensitive.
 In case you’ll be out the entire day, sunscreen on hand will help protect your child.

 - Toys, Board, Books, and Coloring Materials: Anything that will keep them entertained, stuff it in!
 While this might seem trivial, trust us, it goes a long way with tantrums and hissy fits.
-A good first baby book will not disappoint!
+A good baby memory book will not disappoint!

 - Snacks and Water: One for yourself, one for the baby.
 After a long day, you’re both gonna need some snacks, especially if you’re a breastfeeding mom.
 Lactation cookies are good snacks to always bring with you as they support breastmilk supply.

 - Insulated Cooler Bags: To keep bottles or baby food warm.

 - Soft Blanket and Baby Sling: In times when you need to carry your baby (i.e. in a crowded area), baby sling carriers are a must.
 Additionally, when you need to swaddle your little one, buy an organic swaddle blanket in advance or consider buying an extra organic baby sleep sack.

 - First Aid Supplies: You’ll never know when accidents will happen, so it’s smart to always carry with you a small first aid kit.
 These can include bandages, among other things.